gagolews/genieclust/README.rst

    **Genie++ outputs meaningful clusters and is fast even on large data sets.**

-The package documentation, tutorials, and benchmarks are available at https://genieclust.gagolewski.com/.
+Documentation, tutorials, and benchmarks are available at https://genieclust.gagolewski.com/.